NickMinovsky/movieFy/README.md

-### A Simple movie databse
+### What is this?
-showing a short description and user ratings.
+A movie DB website  showing a short description and user ratings.

+## Made with:
+React.js, jquery and a public API (from TMDb)

+## Designed with:
-fully responsive on all devices.
+pure CSS, including a responsive search box, custom scroll bars and fully responsive on all devices.

-made using a public API (TMDb)